SingerLab/gac/README.md

     a gene to bin index (gene.index) allowed the flexibility to interpolate the bin data to gene level resolution and integration to the complete set of phenotypes, and QC data, but it’s not the restricted to the mouse mouse or human genomes.
-Cows, viruses, and plants have genomes too\!
+The system is flexible to configure to other genomes e.g. Cow, viruses, and plants.

 The Singer Lab single-cell wet-lab and dry-lab endevours are carried forward by a skeleton crew.
 The need to have something simple that can